New Jersey coronavirus update: State expanding COVID-19 vaccine eligibility to 55+ on April 5

 RELATED | Rutgers to require COVID-19 vaccinations for all on-campus students

 Real estate, building and home service workers will also be permitted to get shots, along with sanitation workers and bank tellers, accountants and other financial industry employees.
-Laundry service workers, utility workers and librarians round out the "1C" category that Murphy will greenlight Friday.
+Laundry service workers, utility workers and librarians round out the "1C" category that Murphy greenlit Friday.

 Murphy plans to make the announcement at a vaccination center at Kean University in Union.
 He has set a goal of fully vaccinating 4.7 million people, or 70% of the adult population, by July.